-Whenever two dissimilar materials meet, or when there is a change of plane, they will move throughout the year differently as the seasons change.
-Grout will crack, while the caulk allows for this movement.
-This applies to any joint where two different materials meet: tile to cabinets, tile to the bathtub, etc. You will also want to use caulk for shower corners (as opposed to grout) as different walls will move at different rates, as well as the wall-to-floor joint in tiled showers.
-Most grout manufacturers make a matching caulk to whatever grout color you select, and is usually around $10 a tube.
+Whenever two dissimilar materials meet, or when there is a difference of plane (like walls to floors), they will move throughout the year differently as the seasons change.
+Grout will crack, while flexible caulk allows for this movement.
+This applies to any joint where two different materials meet: tile to cabinets, tile to the bathtub, etc. You will also want to use caulk for all shower and bath corners (as opposed to grout) as different walls will move at different rates, as well as the wall-to-floor joint in tiled showers.
+This is one of those extremely important questions to ask when interviewing subs and/or builders: 'do you caulk or grout the corners?'.

 2. Kick-out flashing